theme6/wp-portkey/README.md

 ## Deployment
 Copy `server.config.json.sample` to `server.config.json` and fill in with you server credentials and installation paths.

-Even if your are not going to deploy your theme, just create `server.config.json` to avoid the error `Error: Unable to read "server.config.json" file (Error code: ENOENT)`.
+Even if you are not going to deploy the theme, just create `server.config.json` to avoid the error `Error: Unable to read "server.config.json" file (Error code: ENOENT)`.

 ## Usage